-Sutharyakeralam is a Right to Information initiative of the Government of Kerala, aimed at bridging the gap between the public and the government, and thereby ensuring transparency and efficiency in everyday functions of the government.
+Sutharyakeralam is a Right to Information initiative of the Government of Kerala, aimed at bridging the gap between the public and the Government, and thereby ensuring transparency and efficiency in the functions of the Government.
 This project is a part of the Kerala Fast Forward Programme.
-This project was developed completely on Free Software technologies by Centre for Development of Imaging Technology (CDIT).
+This project was developed by Centre for Development of Imaging Technology (CDIT1), completely on Free software technologies.

-A call centre, an online public interface to collect and track complaints from public and the live webcast of Chief Minister's Office are the highlights of this initiative.
+A call centre, an online public interface to collect and track complaints from public, and the live webcast of Chief Minister's Office, are the highlights of this initiative.

-The web and call centre interfaces of Sutharyakeralam is developed by OST (Open Source Team), a special team for Free Software development in CDIT.
-Now Sutharyakeralam is handling an average of 50 complaints per day through its web interface and around 60-70 calls through its call center interface.
+The Sutharyakeralam project is developed and maintained by CDIT, a Public Institution under the Government of Kerala.
+The web & call centre interfaces of Sutharyakeralam is developed by OST (Open Source Team), a special team for free software development in CDIT.
+Now Sutharyakeralam is handling an average of 50 complaints per day through its web interface and around 60-70 calls through the call center interface.

 Video Streaming of Chief Minister's Office is done by using VLC streaming server .
-The project streams MPEG4 Video through HTTP protocol using two VLC streaming servers.
-First one is for the transmission of camera raw stream from CM's office and the second one is for the live web cast of compressed video.
-The project was done by CDIT in association with Linuxence Information Systems.
-"CDIT always supports Free Software for e-Governance.
-The selection of Free Software for live webcast minimised the total cost of the project to a large extent.
-Now we are thinking about creating a facility for video conferencing of various departments with Free Software packages" says Upesh Kumar P M, a member of the development team.
+The project streams MPEG4 Video through HTTP protocol using two VLC streaming servers2.
+The first one is for transmission of camera raw stream from CM's office and the second one is for live web cast of compressed video.
+The project was done by CDIT in association with Linuxence Information Systems3.
+"CDIT always supports free software for e-governance.
+The selection of free software for live webcast minimised the total cost of the project to a large extent.
+Now we are thinking about creating a facility for video conferencing of various departments with free software packages" says Upesh Kumar.P.M, member of development team.